riptidewave93/Openwrt-MR12-MR16/README.md

 Openwrt-MR12
 ============

-Bringup Repo for the MR12 on the latest OpenWRT Nightlies
+Bringup Repo for the Cisco Meraki MR12 on the latest OpenWRT Nightlies

 About